American College of Education: Accreditation

 The college is accredited by the Higher Learning Commission (HLC).
-ACE’s initial level programs, Professional Education Programs, as well as its advanced level program, are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-Bachelor of Science in Nursing and Master’s of Science in Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).
+ACE's initial level programs, Professional Education Programs, as well as its advanced level program, are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The Bachelor of Science in Nursing and Master of Science in Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).